prannoymulmi/Brute-force-protection/README.md

 * After authentication tokens are signed using a [private key](./private_key_for_testing_purposes.pem).
 The digitally signed tokens prevents spoofing.
 The spoofing is tested using an unsigned token which is rejected by the [automatic test](./tests/utils/test_jwt_utils.py).
 * Logging application error in ```JSON``` format, this helps the Security information and event management (SIEM) parse the errors easily.
+* Breached credentials are checked using pawned password API.
+Using K-anonymity only first 5 letters of the SHA1 is sent to the API for comparison and is then evaluated in the code.

 # Outputs
 * The example for an output log in JSON can be found in the output folder [error_log_output.json](./docs/outputs/error_log_ouput.json).